Confronting Conflicts to Yes: Untangling Wicked Problems with Open Design Systems

 These advances culminate in a holistic and open design methodology which integrates the system degrees of freedom ('object') and the individual freedom of the project stakeholder ('subject') seeking for a group maximisation of the associated preferences of the stakeholders involved, within a constrained design space.
 This generative design freedom maximisation can be seen as an open design aggregation of 'vertical' integration and 'horizontal' association and aligns with Odesys' social-technical threefold design principles of individual design freedom, human equality, and stakeholder fraternity, promoting a purposeful and balanced project compass (see \citeshortt{Wolfert2023}).
-With Odesys and its U-model, a next step is taken in computer-aided operations \footnote{ Both projects delivery and assets services management.} management confronting complex design freedom toward a collaborative yes.
+With Odesys and its U-model, a next step is taken in computer-aided decision science and engineering to optimally confront complex design freedom toward a collaborative yes.
 It represents a shift in decision-making, where the paradigm of allegedly free choice — which is actually a selection from curated options — shifts into genuinely choosing from a neutral space of 'infinite' freedom, ultimately arriving at a best-fit synthesis for a common purpose within socio-technical reach.